1993 - Out On Bail

 Why 2Pac has to give up his original concept album called Thug Life ?

 Originally, Thug Life was not the name of the group, but the title of a concept double album : Thug Life / Thug Life 2 : Mr. Middle Finger, mainly a solo project, despise of various guests (West / East).
 These projects were more or less finished at the end of summer '93.
-The first one was purposed for publishing in May 93 but delayed by Interscope probably for sample clearance issues or/and already for too violent lyrical content.
+The first one was purposed for publishing in May 93 but delayed by Interscope probably for sample clearance issues or/and also for too violent lyrical content.

 With the exchange of gunfire with police officers off-duty in Atlanta (last day of October) and then the charges for rape and illegal possession of firearm (in November)...
 2Pac and Interscope decided to remake or remove songs with too explicit violent lyrics against police or women.
 It can sound strange when you think to "Runnin' from the Police" and "Open Fire" but the second one will finally be scrapped from the next sequence R U Still Down.
+And "Runnin" will be finally rejected from Thug Life Volume 1 promo in August of '94.

 "Easy Mo Bee" sessions (October-December '93 in New York)